THE DEPARTMENT FOR ENTERPRISE

 Alongside the Executive Agencies and support functions, the Department also leads the promotion, organisation and delivery of the Isle of Man TT and Manx Grand Prix, and provides assistance to other motorsport events.

-In addition, the Department is responsible for supporting two distinct registry functions, which are also Safety Regulators.
+The Department is also responsible for supporting two distinct registry functions, which are also Safety Regulators.
 Both are highly regarded in their own right and are not only crucial to supporting day-to-day life in the Island, but also underpin a wide range of sectors of the economy:

 The Department is also the stationed employer of the Registrar General, who is responsible for the management of the Central Registry.
 The Registrar General holds statutory obligations under several Acts of Tynwald including those relating to Civil, Companies, Deeds & Probate, and Land registration as well as the Public Record Office, the National Archive of the Isle of Man Government and other public bodies such as Tynwald, the courts and local authorities.